Meth and PCP

 Depending on the strength of the drug, the amount consumed, whether it is laced with anything else (a.k.a. the purity of the drug), how it is administered, and the individual's frequency of use, it may have differing effects.
 Furthermore, even though the high may be subsiding, drugs may remain in the body for awhile and combination effects from other drugs may still occur.

 If a person chooses to mix drugs, it should be done slowly and in small amounts to reduce the risk of overdose (though it won't totally eliminate the risk).
 Also, it may be a good idea to have a buddy that is not using to help if anything appears to be going wrong.
 Taking these types of drugs alone can be very dangerous to your health, especially if an overdose occurs.
-If an overdose or bad trip happens, it's particularly important to tell someone, whether it is a friend, public safety officer, or health care professional, what you have taken, as this is the best way to help them help you.
+If an overdose or bad trip happens, it's crucial to tell someone, whether it is a friend, public safety officer, or health care professional, what you have taken, as this is the best way to help them help you.

 Though some may like to go joy riding, the central nervous system is a sensitive vehicle that can't be insured so take care of it.